clarkevansteenderen/KG_watchlist_parallel/README.md

 # type this to do away with warnings on startup of R
 export LANG=en_US.UTF-8
 export LC_ALL=en_US.UTF-8
-# divide the data in 48 subsets, and set up the analysis
+# divide the data in n subsets, and set up the analysis
 Rscript divide_data.R
 # run the analysis, such that all 48 subsets are running in parallel
 for p in {1..48}; do nohup Rscript KG_run.R "${p}" &> "RUNS/RUN${p}/RUN${p}.out" & done